 Pursuant to the Investment Canada Act, foreign business entities seeking to acquire or establish a Canadian business are required to notify Industry Canada no later than 30 days following such acquisition or establishment.
 An onerous and thorough review process applies to non-World Trade Organization investors where the asset value of the acquired Canadian business is at least C\$5 million for direct acquisitions or C\$50 million for indirect acquisitions.
-The same is true in the case of World Trade Organization investors acquiring control of a Canadian business, but only in cases of direct acquisitions where the asset value of the Canadian business is at least C\$344 million (threshold is indexed to the growth in nominal GDP); most franchisors do not meet this threshold.
-Bill C-60, which was passed in the House of Commons on 10 June 2013, proposes to gradually raise this threshold to an 'enterprise value' of C\$1 billion, over a four-year period.
+The same is true in the case of World Trade Organization investors acquiring control of a Canadian business, but only in cases of direct acquisitions where the asset value of the Canadian business is at least C\$354 million (threshold is indexed to the growth in nominal GDP); most franchisors do not meet this threshold.
+Bill C-60, which received Royal Assent on 26 June 2013, proposes to gradually raise this threshold to an 'enterprise value' of C\$1 billion, over four years.